Adaptive Webpage Fingerprinting from TLS Traces: Introduction

-This work revisits those assumptions and argues that fingerprinting models should be also evaluated under non-ideal conditions.
-We compile a list of important factors that can directly affect the performance of a model and, consequently, its practicality.
-These factors correspond to some of the main difficulties faced by passive adversaries in modern deployments (e.g., large number of webpages, fast-changing contents).
-We then outline the basic properties that a fingerprinting adversary should have in order to be practical and argue that most of the existing fingerprinting techniques fail to meet one or more of them.
-This is because those models were designed to operate optimally under static, non-changing conditions (e.g., constant webpage/website contents) and provide no adaptation mechanisms.
-Thus, an adversary has to constantly retrain the model in order to keep up with any form of distributional shift.
+In this work, we shed light on the capabilities of modern webpage fingerprinting adversaries and use our insights to inform defence strategies that make optimal use of TLS record-padding (and other possible countermeasures).
+We first compile a list of important factors (e.g., scale, distribution shift) that can directly affect the performance of such an attack and, consequently, its practicality.
+We then outline the basic properties that a TLS fingerprinting adversary should have in order to be practical and investigate if existing webpage fingerprinting techniques meet them.
+We find that these previous techniques were designed to operate on a target set under static, non-changing conditions (e.g., constant webpage contents) and lack the ability to rapidly and inexpensively adapt to changes in the target webpages.
+To answer if a realistic and performant adversary under non-optimal conditions is possible, we introduce \textit{adaptive fingerprinting}.

+Our design is based on learning low-dimension representations of input data, referred to as \textit{embedding models}, which have been the basis for recent advancements both in natural language processing (NLP) and computer vision (CV) (e.g., FaceNet~\cite{schroff2015facenet}, BERT~\cite{devlin2018bert}).
+Their ability to process and preserve properties of high-dimension data allows practitioners to train downstream tasks with relative ease (e.g. question answering in NLP, sentiment classification in NLP, multi-label image classification for CV).
+Following from~\cite{hayes2016k,sirinam2019triplet} that focused on Tor, we show that such advancements can be readily applied in the TLS traffic analysis space.
+By utilizing embedding models we can retain high detection accuracy in larger data settings and allow for rapid and inexpensive adaptation to distributional shift without the need for retraining.

-To evaluate if a realistic and performant adversary is possible, we introduce \textit{adaptive fingerprinting} and study it under various adverse scenarios.
-The novelty of our technique is that it allows for rapid and inexpensive adaptation to distributional shift without the need for retraining.
-Our results show that it performs very well on static settings and that it retains similar levels of accuracy in scenarios where the fingerprinting targets evolve over time.
-Moreover, we find that neither TLS 1.2 and TLS 1.3 can reliably provide privacy in the presence of webpage fingerprinting adversaries, even in the case of websites with thousands of pages.
-Thus, users can rely on the TLS protocol to protect their credit card numbers and other private information (e.g., medical results) but not their browsing habits (e.g., eBay product pages, frequently visited subreddit webpages, online lemmas).
+Based on these findings, we confirm that neither TLS 1.2 nor TLS 1.3 can reliably provide privacy in the presence of webpage fingerprinting adversaries, even in the case of websites with thousands of pages.
+Consequently, users can rely on the TLS protocol to protect private information (e.g., credit card numbers, medical results) but not their browsing habits (e.g., shopping websites, online encyclopedias, medical websites, social services).